Watson, Benjamin A.

 Flourished: 1836-1865 Springfield, Illinois

 In 1834, Watson's father moved his family from Nashville to St. Louis, and two years later, they settled in Springfield, Illinois.
+In October 1839, Benjamin joined his father, William W., in his confectionary business, renaming the business W. W. Watson & Son.
 In 1845, Benjamin married Emily R. Planck, and together they raised seven children.
-Watson worked as a confectioner in Springfield from 1840 to 1865, at which point he moved to Pike County.
+Watson remained in the confectionary business until January 1865, at which point he moved to Pike County.
 In 1860, Watson owned $20,000 worth of real estate and $2,000 worth of personal property.
 Watson was a Whig in the 1840s.